Bohdan Bondarenko: 2013 outdoor season

 Bondarenko seems not to have competed on the indoor circuit during the previous years.
 His indoor best of 2.27 dated to February 2009 and his outdoor personal best (PB) of 2.31 was set in June 2012.
 He bested that by jumping 2.33 in his first two Diamond League meets in 2013, beginning with the season's first Diamond League meet at Doha, UAE on 10 May, then again at Shanghai, China, on 18 May.
 He won 8 of his first 9 competitions.
 After his win at Doha, Bondarenko told EME News that his victory was unexpected: "I had two pre-season training camps in Yevpatoriya where I injured my take-off (right) knee in the end of April.
 I was able to make only one technical practice one week before my first performance this season.
-Moreover in Doha I felt discomfort not only in the knee but also in the feet I had operated in 2009.
-Pain accompanied me at all attempts (in Doha) but such physical conditions became usual for me during last three years" said 23-year-old Ukrainian.
+Moreover, in Doha, I felt discomfort not only in the knee but also in the feet I had operated in 2009.
+Pain accompanied me at all attempts (in Doha) but such physical conditions became usual for me during last three years".

 Bondarenko then set another new PB on Sunday 30 June, winning the Sainsbury's Grand Prix meeting (a Diamond League competition) in Birmingham, England with a jump of 2.36, which tied the meet record and bested Eric Kynard of the USA, who finished second with a jump of 2.34.